CAMBRIDGE BRASS BAND

 The inextricable link between the two towns was formalized as a Sister City relationship in 1999 and is symbolized in Cambridge by an Armistice Service on Rememberance Sunday each year.
 The Armistice Service is the largest in New Zealand outside of Wellington and Auckland and is attended by national and local political leaders, diplomatic representatives from eight countries, as well as senior serving and retired military personnel from the New Zealand Armed Forces.

-As noted above, the centenary of the liberation of Le Quesnoy has been designated as ‘an event of National Significance to New Zealand’.
+As noted above, the centenary of the liberation of Le Quesnoy was designated as ‘an event of National Significance to New Zealand’.
 In mid-2016, the Le Quesnoy Sister City Committee invited the Cambridge Brass Band to attend the commemorative events being planned for November 2018.
-This invitation was accepted and planning began immediately.
+This invitation was accepted and the band played at a number of engagements in Le Quesnoy as well as having an enjoyable time.

 New Zealand War Memorial Museum